arkaitzgarro/SymfonyBase/README.md

 * [Imagemagick](http://www.imagemagick.org/) >= 6.X
 * [SQLite](http://www.sqlite.org/) >= 3.X

-As Bamboo Admin uses [Composer][1] to manage its dependencies, the recommended way to create a new project is to use it.
+As this uses [Composer][1] to manage its dependencies, the recommended way to create a new project is to use it.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: